Milan1855/python-projects/README.md

 - **COVID-19 Stats Dashboard**
   A Python script that fetches real-time COVID-19 data from an API and shows total cases, deaths, recoveries, and population for each country in a simple table.

+- **Instant Language Translator**
+  A Python tool that translates English text into different languages using a translation API.
+Enter text and the language code to get quick translations.

 ## How to Use

 1. Download or clone this repository.